DeployMaster Setup Guided Tour

 More Information shows the readme file.
 This button only appears if a readme file was specified on the Project page while building the installer.

-Create Portable Installation appears instead of Select Components button if the application can be installed in a portable manner.
+Create Portable Installation appears instead of Custom Installation button if the application can be installed in a portable manner.
 It will install the software on a removable medium without making any changes to the host computer.
 This means that only files will be copied.
 No shortcut icons, file associations, etc. will be created.
-Portable installations do not require administrator privileges.
-Thus the Create Portable Installation button does not show a shield icon on Windows Vista and later, and will not result in a black screen security prompt.
+Portable installations never require administrator privileges.
+Thus the Create Portable Installation button never shows a shield icon on Windows Vista and later and never results in a black screen security prompt.

-Advanced Options Installation installs the application asking the user for the installation folder and which file types are allowed to be registered.
+Advanced Installation installs the application asking the user for the installation folder and which file types are allowed to be registered.
 The component selection which will show more detail, which is ideal for experienced computer users.
+If the installer allows all-user and user-specific installs then the user is given the choice on the next screen.
 This button can be removed via the Appearance page while building the installer.

 Do Not Install terminates the setup straight away.